jsyk/x65/doc/aura_ym2151.md

 ![Photo of x65 PCB with VERA, AURA and DAC chips labelled](pic/aura-on-x65-pcb-labelled.drawio.png)

+TBD: record sound played through VERA + AURA.

 Cost Comparison
 ---------------

-Since both Yamaha chips are long out of production, it is not possible to buy them from normal distributors of electronic parts like Mouser, Farnell, Digikey etc. The parts are typically to be had on ebay from various sellers, in various quantities and prices.
+Both Yamaha chips are long out of production (discontinued).
+It is not possible to buy them from normal distributors of electronic parts  like Mouser, Farnell, Digikey etc.
+The Yamaha chips are typically to be had on ebay from various sellers, in various quantities and prices.
-Ideally one gets an old new stock part, or in a bad case a sub-par clone.
 A brief ebay listings overview shows that the D/A YM3012 costs around 1 EUR/1pc, and the FM-synth YM2151 around 9 EUR/1pc.
-So the total cost with original new-old Yamaha parts could be 10 EUR, plus the analog sound mixer.
+Therefore the total cost using Yamaha parts could be 10 EUR, plus the analog sound mixer.

-The ice40up5k-sg48 FPGA costs around 9.30 EUR/1pc, or 7.8 EUR in 100-piece quantity.
+The AURA FPGA, ice40up5k-sg48, costs around 9.30 EUR/1pc, or 7.8 EUR in 100-piece quantity.
 To this we should add the cost of one SPI-Flash memory necessary to store the FPGA bitstream; I use W25Q16JVSNIQ which costs 0.45 EUR/1pc.
-I do not add the cost of the D/A converter WM8524 since it is also present in the C'X16 solution for the VERA PSG output conversion.
+I do not calculate the cost of the D/A converter WM8524 since it is equally present in both solution (for VERA PSG).
-Therefore, the total cost using AURA FPGA is also around 10 EUR in 1pc quantity (or better, if bought in quantity).
+Therefore, the total cost using AURA FPGA is around 10 EUR in 1pc quantity (or better, if bought in quantity).

 Demo